hexbatch/apple-core/core-docs/step-4-actions/events.md

 An action can listen to errors happening to the elements, on one,some or all of the events.
 Remotes can have issues connecting, or return bad http codes

+# Event messages bubbling up to the user who called the api

+Due to this setup, a remote server can decide, for any reason, to not allow something, when there are many elements doing things.
+If the server has a message attribute or key or field in the response, then this will be added to the api response here when something does not succeed